ethereum/go-ethereum/docs/_rpc/server.md

 JSON-RPC APIs are also provided on a UNIX domain socket.
 This server is enabled by default and has access to all JSON-RPC namespaces.

 The listening socket is placed into the data directory by default.
-On Linux, the default location of the geth socket is
+On Linux and macOS, the default location of the geth socket is

     ~/.ethereum/geth.ipc

+On Windows, IPC is provided via named pipes.
+The default location of the geth pipe is:

+    \\.\pipe\geth.ipc

 You can configure the location of the socket using the `--ipcpath` flag.
 IPC can be disabled using the `--ipcdisable` flag.